clovisjohn/ticker-retriever/releases/nlp matching/docs.md

 Manually exporting telegram chat history and then processing it using beautifulsoup and regex.
 Use spacy named entities recognization to isolate tokens tickers

-To improve: Getting live data instead of manually exporting chat history Build a custom filter or train a model to recognize tokens tickers
+To improve: Getting live data instead of manually exporting chat history

+Build a custom filter or train a model to specifically recognize tokens tickers

 ## Requirements
 * Python 3+